 Professional Treatment Increases Success Rates

 In Granite Recovery Center’s detox program, you will be aided and supported by experienced and compassionate professionals such as doctors, therapists, holistic practitioners, and others.
 Not only will you be given the help you need while you are in the process of detoxification, but you will also be given ongoing guidance to make sure that you don’t relapse.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 The Granite Recovery Centers provide a safe and hopeful place where people can recover.
 For those who have been taking Adderall for a long period of time and are suffering from deep depression and suicidal thoughts, having opportunities for ongoing care may be critical to making a full and long-lasting recovery.